🍋 Lemonade Frequently Asked Questions

 1. What if I encounter installation or runtime errors?

-Check the Lemonade Server logs via the App (all supported OSes) or tray icon (Windows only).
+Check the Lemonade Server logs via the App or tray icon.
 Common issues include model compatibility or outdated versions.

 2. Lemonade is missing a feature I really want.
 What should I do?